luevano/luevano.xyz/src/blog/temp/jellyfin_server_with_sonarr_radarr.md

 # Prerequisites

-- A firewall is always strongly recommended to secure your service, and in this case we need to open some ports, specially for `qbittorrent`.
-I like to use `ufw`, but anything you're comfortable with works.
+The specific programs are mostly recommendations, if you're familiar with something else or want to change things around, feel free to do so but everything will be written with them in mind.

-If you want to expose to a (sub)domain, then similar to my early [tutorial](https://blog.luevano.xyz/tag/@tutorial.html) entries (specially the [website](https://blog.luevano.xyz/a/website_with_nginx.html) for the reverse proxy plus certificates) I'll use:
+If you want to expose to a (sub)domain, then similar to my early [tutorial](https://blog.luevano.xyz/tag/@tutorial.html) entries (specially the [website](https://blog.luevano.xyz/a/website_with_nginx.html) for the reverse proxy plus certificates):

 - `nginx` for the reverse proxy.
 - `certbot` for the SSL certificates.
+- `ufw` for the firewall.
 - `yay` to install AUR packages.
     - I mentioned how to install and use it on my previous entry: [Manga server with Komga: yay](https://blog.luevano.xyz/a/manga_server_with_komga.html#yay).
 - An **A** (and/or **AAAA**) or a **CNAME** for `jellyfin`.
     - Optionally, another one for all automation software (Jackett, Starr apps, etc.).
 You can use one subdomain per service, but I'll put them all under `isos` in the examples shown.

-You don't need to use these in specific, but everything will be written with these in mind.

 ## Directory structure